sondr3/cuebernetes/README.md

 ## Usage

-You can either render directly to YAML (the default) or write the files back out to a output directory (defaults to `_yaml`).
+You can either render directly to KYAML (the default) or write the files back out to a output directory (defaults to `_yaml`).

 ### Example data